CroPo/roguelike-tutorial-2018/part_6/README.md

 For now, to conclude this step, I will actually change it so that every entity looks the same - because I want to test if everything works as intended.

+#### Fixing the creature templates

+To fix the problem, all I need is a method to create a bare `Entity` in the `Ecs` which returns me the `EntityId` of the entity I created.
+Then I can add as many `Component`s as I want to it.

+##### ... but first!

+But before I do that, I will move the one remaining value of `Entity`, `name`, to a new `Component`.
+This makes the `Entity` struct completely empty, it will have neither a value nor a method, so I could theoretically remove it entirely.
+But I think I will keep it for now.
+It will take just a bit of memory, so it won't hurt the program itself.
+The `Name` component will have no methods either (for now), just the values `name` and `description`.

+##### Back to fixing

+Fixing doesn't take to long.
+In fact, I can even scrap the whole `add_creature` method, and just let the templates handle everything here.
+Of course, I have to edit the templates a bit.
+First and maybe most important: I need to pass an mutable reference to the `Ecs`, so I can actually ad stuff.
+Also, the `create` method doesn't need to return `Option<Entity>` anymore - the `EntityId` is much more helpful so I can access the components and modify some values if needed.

+Finally, with these changes, I am ready to... begin with Part 6 of the Tutorial.